Dewolf1/Option2_Football_player_tracking/README.md

 pip install -r requirements.txt
 ```

+📦 Model Weights

+Download `best.pt` from [Google Drive Link Here] and place it inside the `static/assets/` directory.

 Make sure Tesseract OCR is installed and its path is correctly set in the script:

 ```python